playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 Play now offeres an implementation of caching with Caffeine.
 Caffeine is the recomended cache implementation for Play users.

-To migrate from EhCache to Caffeine you will have to remove `ehcache` from your dependencies and replace it with `caffeine` and you will have to change your EhCache configuration to Caffeine Cache configuration.
+To migrate from EhCache to Caffeine you will have to remove `ehcache` from your dependencies and replace it with `caffeine` and you will have to change your caching configuration.

-Read the documentation for the [[Java cache API|JavaEhCache]] and [[Scala cache API|ScalaEhCache]] to learn more about configuring caching with Play.
+Read the documentation for the [[Java cache API|JavaCache]] and [[Scala cache API|ScalaCache]] to learn more about configuring caching with Play.